 Journalism is fascinating, rewarding and influential.
 In a world hungry for information about issues ranging from global warming to fashion and from armed conflict to football, the ultra-competitive modern media market needs versatile, multimedia journalists with cutting-edge academic and vocational skills and a highly developed awareness of ethics.

-In this prestigious, professionally accredited programme, you study for an honours degree that includes history, politics and law while completing the National Council for the Training of Journalists' Diploma in Journalism and learning radio, television and online skills required by the Broadcast Journalism Training Council.
+In this prestigious, professionally accredited Journalism and the News Industry programme, you study for an honours degree that includes history, politics and law while completing the National Council for the Training of Journalists' Diploma in Journalism and learning radio, television and online skills.

 Tutors include working reporters and columnists, former editors of national newspapers, radio and television programmes and magazines, network broadcasters and web publishers.
 Their professional expertise is reinforced by excellent academic teaching by leading historians, political scientists and lawyers.

-The course is based in state-of-the-art newsrooms complete with dedicated radio and television studios, editing and production facilities.
+The Journalism and the News Industry courses are based in state-of-the-art newsrooms complete with dedicated radio and television studios, editing and production facilities.
 From the outset, you learn to write and report in text, on air and for the internet.
 Work placements with the KM Group are guaranteed and placements in other news organisations are also available.

 Possible careers could include newspaper, broadcast and online reporting and other editorial roles in the news industry or in communications roles for charities, NGOs and campaign groups or political parties.